 Spring break for divorced or separated couples can pose a unique set of questions and potential obstacles to the ordinary harmony of child custody.
 Who will get the kids during their time off from school?
 Details regarding spring break are sometimes hammered out during divorce negotiations, but all too often these issues are not appropriately addressed, leaving the arrangements for spring (and fall) break up in the air.
-In this instance, it is a best practice to always discuss custody during these typical extended breaks well beforehand to come to an amicable solution.
+In this instance, it is a best practice to always discuss custody during these typically extended breaks well beforehand to come to an amicable solution.

 Child custody is usually cut and dry in most divorce cases in Utah.
 There are specified days and times when each parent keeps the kids.
 Parents that communicate well are sometimes able to work out alternate arrangements for grey areas that pop up—such as spring break.
 If not, our Salt Lake City child custody attorney can help you work things out through the courts; contact us as soon as possible to discuss your situation.